Liver Cancer: Radiation Therapy

 When might radiation therapy be used?

-To plan your entire treatment strategy, talk with a team of cancer specialists.
+To plan your entire treatment strategy, you will talk with a team of cancer specialists.
 This might include a surgeon, radiation oncologist, and medical oncologist.

 How is radiation therapy given?